ilchen/cryptopals/newproblems.md

 With all of this explained go ahead to implement Dual EC PRNG.
 Make sure that when your PRNG is initialized you can supply it with a Q point of your choosing.
 Please test its output on not being distinguishable from the uniform distribution using &#967;<sup>2</sup>.
 I generated 3000 integers in the range [0, 51), i.e. 51 categories.
-For the unifrom distribution the exepcted frequency of seeing each category is p=51/3000.
+For the uniform distribution the expected frequency of seeing each category is p=51/3000.
 If your resulting &#967;<sup>2</sup> is less than p95 = 67.5, you are good.
 If higher, you likely have made a mistake as the probability of witnessing such a run with a uniform PRNG is less than 5%.